 We used the original materials described in the target article for the stealing and cheating scenarios (summarized in the supplementary materials Table 2) yet had to reconstruct the materials for the disobeying account ourselves, as these were not provided in the original study (summarized in the supplementary materials Table 5).

 Following Smith et al., (2002), moral belief manipulation was achieved by including information about the hypothetical individuals’ self-view of their characters before the wrongful act.
 For example, in the cheating scenario, high moral belief was manipulated by presenting that Julia [Jason] knows it would be very wrong to take the lab report, but, because of her desperation, she takes it.
-In the lows moral belief condition, it was presented that she resents that many of the students have an unfair advantage over her and thinks that, given the high stakes, it would not harm anyone for her to copy the report.
+In the low moral belief condition, it was presented that she resents that many of the students have an unfair advantage over her and thinks that, given the high stakes, it would not harm anyone for her to copy the report.
 For public exposure manipulation, after reading about the transgression, participants read either that the individual in the account either came across or was reminded of someone who would not approve of his or her action (the implicit condition) or that the individual’s transgression is actually discovered by someone who would not approve of his or her action (the explicit condition).
 In the private condition, no such information was provided (for details, see Table 2 and Table 5 in supplementary materials).

 Different from Smith et al. (2002), after reading the scenario, participants in all conditions first answered two comprehension questions (e.g., “Did Julia consider it wrong to take the report?” and “Did Juila see anyone nearby right after taking the report?”).
 Only after that they have chosen the correct answer for both comprehension questions, participants were reminded of the scenario and presented with a set of items depicting feelings or thoughts and indicated the degree to which they thought the item was characteristic of the individual’s experience over the transgression act (0 = Not at all characteristic; 9 = Extremely characteristic).